neoking89/owlsight/README.md

 - Several small bugfixes and improvements.

 2.0.2 (stable)
-- Upgraded UI.
+- Upgraded UI with new color scheme and improved readability.
+Description of the current choice is now displayed above the menu.
 - Removed `onnx__tokenizer` from `TextGenerationProcessorOnnx` constructor, so that only *model_id* is needed as constructor argument.
 - Added `get_max_context_length` method to all `TextGenerationProcessor` classes, which returns the maximum context length of the loaded model.
 - Moved `transformers__use_fp16` in config:model to `transformers__quantization_bits` as value 16, as it is more clear.
-- Added `track_usage` to config:main, which can be used to track usage of the model, like the amount of words generated, total time spent etc.
+- Added `track_model_usage` to config:main, which can be used to track usage of the model, like the amount of words generated, total time spent etc.
 - Added possibility to pass complete directories as argument to mediatypes, like so: [[image:directory/containing/images]]
 - Add owl_models() function to python interpreter for displaying all Huggingface models in the cache directory.
-- Show description of the current configuration section in the main title bar.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com